Humboldt Park, Chicago: Historic Humboldt Park stables and the Institute of Puerto Rican Arts and Culture

 Originally completed in 1895 by Chicago architects Frommann and Jebsen, the Humboldt Park Stable and Receptory is listed on the National Register of Historic Places and is a Chicago Landmark.
-The building's design highlights the Germanic character of the neighborhood in the 1890s and is a fanciful creation of various roofs, finials, brick, and half-timbering.
+The building's design highlights the Germanic character of the neighborhood in the 1890s and is a fanciful creation of Ludowici tile roofs, finials, brick, and half-timbering.
 The Institute of Puerto Rican Arts and Culture has a 15-year lease that began in May 2006 and expires in 2021.

 It is dedicated to the history of Puerto Rican culture and the Puerto Rican diaspora.
 Funding from an ISTEA grant allowed the Chicago Park District to fully restore the building.
 About $3.4 million was spent to renovate the exterior of the building ($1 Million came from City of Chicago Tax Increment Finance (TIF) and another $3.2 (State of Illinois Grant) million for the interior.